-Which city is cheaper, Arles or Biarritz?
+Which place is cheaper, Arles or Biarritz?

 These are the overall average travel costs for the two destinations.

 Should I visit Biarritz or Arles?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.